 - Ethnicity (e.g., African-American, Asian-American, or Caucasian)

-Here are some psychographics they measure, usually evaluated in some sort of test:
+Here is some psychographics they measure, usually evaluated in some sort of test:

 - Purchasing habits

-When you're done, it's important to note that you're not describing a person that exists: You're describing your ideal audience(for ex: dentist mailing list), a person who you're pretty sure will be interested in your products.
+When you're done, it's important to note that you're not describing a person that exists but an ideal audience(for ex: a dentist mailing list).
+An ideal audience is people you're confident will be interested in your products.

 Step 1b: Use focus groups.